ArthurClemens/polythene/docs/components/react/button.md

 <a id="variations"></a>
 ### Variations

+* Create a Contained Button appearance with `contained: true`
+* Create a Raised Button appearance with `raised: true` (see also: [Raised Button](raised-button.md))
+* Add a border with `border: true`
-* The hover effect can be hidden with `wash: false`.
+* The hover effect can be hidden with `wash: false`
-* Special hover effects can be created with a theme, see below.
+* Special hover effects can be created with a theme, see below
-* The ripple effect on click can be hidden with `ink: false`.
+* The ripple effect on click can be hidden with `ink: false`
-* Button contains no icon as this is not part of the Material Design guidelines; use [Icon Button](../icon-button.md) instead (which can contain a label).
+* (To be updated for specs MD 2) Button contains no icon as this is not part of the Material Design guidelines; use [Icon Button](../icon-button.md) instead (which can contain a label)
-* Add a dropdown icon with `dropdown: true`.
+* Add a dropdown icon with `dropdown: true`
-* Create a wide button with `extraWide: true`.
+* Create a wide button with `extraWide: true`
-* Create a high label with `highLabel: true`.
+* Create a high label with `highLabel: true`

 <a id="styling"></a>
 ### Styling